iladiro/angular-material-table/README.md

 ## Before start
 1. Make sure to install ```@angular/material``` and ```@angular/cdk```
 1. Import a material theme on your preference.
 Ex: ```@import '../node_modules/@angular/material/prebuilt-themes/indigo-pink.css';```.
 May not works as expected without it.
 1. Add in your project index.html ```<link href="https://fonts.googleapis.com/icon?family=Material+Icons" rel="stylesheet">```.
-ItI could be impossible to see the material's icons without it.
+It could be impossible to see the material's icons without it.
 1. Import in your module ```import { BrowserAnimationsModule } from '@angular/platform-browser/animations';```
-1. npm i @iladiro/angular-material-table-library<br>
+1. npm i @iladiro/angular-material-table-library
-1. Import a Material theme on your preference from ```import { IladiroAngularMaterialTableLibraryModule } from '@iladiro/angular-material-table-library';```.
+1. Import a Material theme, on your preference from ```import { IladiroAngularMaterialTableLibraryModule } from '@iladiro/angular-material-table-library';```.

 ## Getting Setup

 Use ```<iladiro-angular-material-table></iladiro-angular-material-table>``` selector to show table

 ## Interface
-You need to map your array objects in an object's list compatible with the library based on custom interface.<br>
-Each column of the table has to match with interface properties<br><br>
+Your data is an array of object of your custom interface type.
+The object's properties must match table columns (es. `First Name` column is `first_name` property of your object interface)<br><br>

 For example, this is my custom interface